 The Fanconi Anemia Research Fund is committed to providing education and support services to families around the world affected by FA.
 The Fund sponsors a variety of programs and services to assist the FA patients and their families who register with us (at no cost).
 To register, or to learn more about the Fund's family support program and free services, please contact our Director of Family Support Services, Teresa Kennedy.

-- International Family Support Network: International families may wish to access additional support within their home countries.
-Our International Family Support Network guide provides contact information for FA support groups around the world.
+International Family Support Network: International families may wish to access additional support within their home countries.
+Our International Support page provides contact information for FA support groups around the world.

 - The Fund publishes an International Fanconi Anemia Treatment and Testing Resource Guide for families.

-- Family web pages connect to individual FA patients’ websites.
+Family web pages connect to individual FA patients' websites.
+Many families also have Facebook pages (not listed here).